data61/landshark/README.md

-`landshark-extract` | Extract train/test data and query data from imported features and targets `landshark` | Train a model and make predictions `skshark` | Train a scikit-learn model for comparison/baseline purposes `landshark-dump` | Dump train/test and query data into HDF5 for use in external tools
+`landshark-extract` | Extract train/test data and query data from imported features and targets `landshark` | Train a model and make predictions `skshark` | Train a scikit-learn model for comparison/baseline purposes

 There are two global options for all these commands: